zlepper/itlt/TechnicalDocumentation.md

 ### Things left to-do with the existing code

 -   Improve config verification code, make it do more than just log errors in the console
--   Prevent the backup system from logging a successful backup when only used temporarily
--   Revamp config to be clearer with shorter, saner names and more concise descriptions
+-   Revamp config to be clearer with shorter, saner names and more concise descriptions (done for explicitGC, still pending for the rest)

 ### New features to consider adding later